 So while we may pass on a few unnecessary luxuries, you can rest assured that the money we save by not being so damn fancy is being spent on things that make the golf experience better.

 Old Charlie isn't just built on land.
 It's built on memories.
-We're creating a place where today's golfers can experience the same joy, camaraderie, and love of the game that defined our childhood summers.
+We're creating a place where today's golfers can experience the same joy, camaraderie, and love for the game that defined our childhood summers.
 Only this time with much better golf, and maybe some better hotdogs too.

 We can’t wait to welcome you to the party.